Jennifer Yule Headshot

 Background

-I was appointed as a lecturer in Marketing at the Business School in 2020.
-Prior to this I was a faculty member at Northeastern University in Boston (USA), preceded by an appointment as lecturer at the University of Stirling in 2007.
+I was appointed as a Lecturer in Marketing at the Business School in 2020.
+Prior to this I was a Teaching Professor at Northeastern University in Boston (USA), preceded by an appointment as Lecturer in Marketing at the University of Stirling in 2007.
 I earned a PhD in 2008 examining consumer decision behaviour in the context of smoking cessation.

 Research Interests